Ekphrasis

 National Gallery of Art, Vilnius.

-This oddly angular desert,
+This odd angular desert,

-They don't reflect you,
+Doesn't reflect you,

 Nor the pale faced flower

-That magically appeared
+Which magically appeared

-On a small cactus -
+On that small cactus -

 Clearly, you know,